Shortening the Hofer length of Hamiltonian circle actions: Introduction

 We now give an overview of the paper.

-In Section \ref{sec:preliminaries} we review standard material that we will use.
+In Section \ref{sec:preliminaries} we review standard background material.
 The purpose of this review is to remind equivariant symplectic geometers of facts about time-dependent Hamiltonian flows and to remind symplectic topologists of facts about momentum maps.
 In Section \ref{sec:new} we state our results, give examples, and pose further questions.

 In Sections~\ref{sec:polterov}--\ref{sec:disjoin family} we develop the main tools for the later proofs of our main results.
 We warm up by describing, in Section \ref{sec:polterov}, Polterovich's shortening trick for non-effective circle actions (item~\eqref{trick} in the above sample of known results).
 In our later proofs we use variations of this Polterovich trick; we give such variations in Section \ref{sec:polterov2}: take a Hamiltonian circle action with momentum map $H$, and assume that, near the set where $H$ is maximal, we can write $H = K+F$ where $K$ and $F$ also generate circle actions.
 Also assume that the sets where $K$ and $F$ are maximal have non-empty intersection, and that there exists a symplectic isotopy that disjoins the first of these sets from the second.
 Finally, assume that the infimum of the sum of $K$ and $F$ is equal to the sum of their infima.
 We deduce that the circle action can be deformed to a shorter loop in $\Ham(M,\omega)$, and we estimate the amount by which this loop is shorter.
 Our actual statement is slightly more technical; see Lemma~\ref{lem polterov}.
 The qualitative part of this result can be strengthened if $H$ decomposes, near its maximum, into a sum of more than two momentum maps; see Lemma~\ref{lem polterov k}.
-Sections \ref{sec:disjoin disc} and \ref{sec:disjoin family} contain variations on the simple fact that a disc of area $A_1$ can be disjoined from a disc of area $A_2$ inside any disc of area greater than $A_1 + A_2$.
+Sections \ref{sec:disjoin disc} and \ref{sec:disjoin family} contain variations on the simple fact that a disc of area $A_1$ can be disjoined from a disc of area $A_2$ inside a disc of area greater than $A_1 + A_2$.
 See Lemmas~\ref{lem:btA} and~\ref{CtimesW}.